CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-HTTP-Request-Util" />Class Carbon.HTTP.Request.Util

-> Useful functions to manage the options object of a request
+> Class with useful functions to manage the options object of a request.